afram/iceandfire-graphql/README.md

 An API of Ice and Fire GraphQL Wrapper
 =====================

-A wrapper around [Game of Thrones API](http://anapioficeandfire.com) built using GraphQL.
+A wrapper around the [Game of Thrones API](http://anapioficeandfire.com) built using GraphQL.

 This implementation is heavily inspired (read copious amounts of copy and paste)by Facebook's own wrapper around [SWAPI](http://swapi.co), which can be found on the [swapi-graphql](https://github.com/graphql/swapi-graphql) Github page